bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image028.png){width="2.4524989063867015in" height="1.4625in"}  -->

-CSS border-image property.
+<p>CSS border-image property.</p>

 <h2>CSS COLOR PROPERTIES</h2>

-The CSS color feature sets the color of the text element content.
-All modern web browsers support different colors to maintain a colorful display.
+<p>The CSS color feature sets the color of the text element content.
+All modern web browsers
+support different colors to maintain a colorful display.
 In CSS, colors can be represented in several ways and even use a color word such as "color: blue."
 However, this method only supports names for cer- tain colors.
-Therefore, in CSS, other advanced methods are used to display colors such as RGB, HSL, HEX, etc.
+Therefore, in CSS, other advanced methods are used to display colors such as RGB, HSL, HEX, etc.</p>

 <h4>Example:</h4>